 Price: Expensive

 Arguably the region’s finest and most lauded hotel and restaurant, Echaurren has been serving superlative cuisine for over 100 years.
 It boasts two venues: a traditional family restaurant and the two Michelin-starred El Portal, which opened in 2001.
 Currently run by the 5th generation Sanchez family, El Portal is blessed with the talents of Francis Paniego, one of the leading lights of new Riojan gastronomy.
 Following the teachings laid down by pioneers of ‘La Cocina Alta’ such as Juan Mari Arzak, Paniego is committed to understanding the science behind food preparation.
 His approach to local food is thoroughly modern and avant-garde.
 Nonetheless, this super-star chef never belittles the origins of Riojan cuisine; the results at this wonderful restaurant speak for themselves!
 Perhaps start your culinary journey with white Asparagus (a local specialty) with perrechicos, followed by his delectable glazed lamb’s tail or the famous sheets of cod.
-For dessert, we’d recommend his Mojito sorbet with banana and mint – astonishing!
+We’d recommend his Mojito sorbet with banana and mint for dessert – astonishing!
 As befitting his ethos, the space is modern and full of warm overtones, the service worthy of a star in its own right, being highly polished, slick, and attentive.
-The wine doesn’t disappoint either, with a large selection of affordable crianzas and the finest (and most expensive) new wave Riojas money can buy.
+The wine doesn’t disappoint either, with a large selection of affordable crianzas and the finest (and most expensive) new-wave Riojas money can buy.

 The first restaurant in Rioja to be awarded Two Michelin stars, El Portal is a must-visit destination for discerning gourmets.